hauke96/tiny-gis-viewer/README.md

 # TinyGisViewer

 A tiny web-application to view geospatial data.
-The core idea is to have no dedicated server other than a simple HTTP webspace.
+The core idea is to just need a simple HTTP webspace and load the layers from existing servers.
-Configuration takes place in a JSON file on your webspace and the data comes from external OGC services.
+Configuration takes place in a simple JSON file on your webspace.

+If you host your own GIS server (GeoServer, MapServer, QGIS-Server, whatever), then you can use TinyGisViewer as a simple frontend for your layers.

 <img align="center" style="width: 100%; max-width: 1200px;" src="https://raw.githubusercontent.com/hauke96/tiny-gis-viewer/master/screenshot.webp">

 ## Demo

 You can find a hosted version here: https://deneb.hauke-stieler.de/geo/viewer/

+## Features

+* Show WMS and XYZ layers
+  * Load WMS layers automatically based on `GetCapabilities`-URL
+* Select features and show their attributes
+* Measure distance and area

 ## Deployment